This Keyword in Java with Examples

 // Create an object of class A and pass this as an argument to call the constructor of class A.

-// this keyword will pass the reference of the current class object.
+// this keyword passes the reference of the current class object.
 Here, B is the current class object.

 A a = new A(this);